idaholab/moose/framework/doc/content/source/outputs/XMLOutput.md

 ## Overview

-The [VectorPostprocessors/index.md] allows vectors of data to be generated, this data is traditionally output in the form of CSV files.
-However, for large numbers of vectors this can be problematic for many reasons.
-Foremost, a CSV file is created for each object and each timestep resulting in a large number of output files.
+The [VectorPostprocessors/index.md] allows vectors of data to be generated.
+This data is traditionally output in the form of CSV files.
+For large numbers of vectors this can be problematic for many reasons.
+Foremost, a CSV file is created for each object and each timestep, resulting in a large number of output files.

 If a single file is desired for all objects and timesteps the XML output can be used.
-If the VectorPostprocessor object(s) are being executed in distributed mode there will be a file create for each processor being utilized.
+If the VectorPostprocessor object(s) are being executed in distributed mode there will be a file created for each processor being utilized.

 ## Example Input File Syntax

 ### Replicated Data

-If the VectorPostprocessor is setup to execute in "replicated" mode (the default) behavior, then a single XML file will be created.
+If the VectorPostprocessor is defined to execute in "replicated" mode (the default), then a single XML file will be created.
 For example, [xml-replicated] enables the XML output that will result in a single output file (xml_out.xml); the resulting content of this file is shown below the snippet.